mattmunz/Reasons/documentation/Design.md

 These [UI mockups](https://cdn.rawgit.com/mattmunz/Reasons/master/documentation/ReasonsHome.Mockup.html) are really rough but should give a sense of how the application is intended to work, structurally.

+## Architecture

+There are two prototypes.
+The primary one (Owl) has a Firebase back end and a Javascript UI.
+An older prototype (Duck) has a Java ReST back end and an AngularJS UI.

 ## Author